hidenorly/audioframework/README.md

           You need to replace high quality implementation.
 See the .cpp, you need to define the macro to disable the default implementations.
           * ```USE_TINY_CC_IMPL 0```
           * ```USE_TINY_SRC_IMPL 0```
+    * Volume
+      * Note that the implementation is quite tiny.
+      You need to replace high quality implementation.
+See the .cpp, you need to define the macro to disable the default implementations.
+        * ```USE_TINY_VOLUME_PRIMITIVE_IMPL 0```

     * Stream
       * Abstraction of input/out from the others
         * e.g. FileStream can provide file input/output.